puppyone-ai/Puppys/docs/src/tutorial.md

     def __init__(self, *args, **kwargs):
         super().__init__(*args, **kwargs)
         self.name = "Escaper"
                 self.description = "A puppy that can play the game room escape." self.version = "0.0.1"
 ```

 ##### `FuncEnv`: The Functional Environment

 The `FuncEnv` is a subclass of the `Env` class, designed specifically for functions.
 It includes the concept of fixed parameters and free parameters to provide more flexibility while interpreting functions as an environment:

-- **Fixed Parameters**: Predefined by the developers and won’t be known and altered by the agent.
+- **Fixed Parameters**: These are predefined by the developers and won't be known or altered by the agent.
-- **Free Parameters**: Decided and adjusted by the agent during execution.
+- **Free Parameters**: These were decided and adjusted by the agent during execution.

 This design ensures that the agent only performs authorized actions, enhancing security and preventing incorrect actions.